uclibs/scholar_use_cases/organizing_content/organizing_content_use_cases.md

 `Done looks like:` Individuals can login and manage items within certain areas, without access to other areas, and I can grant these granular permissions

+## Submission 7 - Read-only access for group members

+`As a:` group manager

+`I want:` to be able to set permissions for group members

+`So that:` I can choose between read-only and editing access for group members

+`Done looks like:` when group members login, they can only edit or read materials based on the levels I have specified